 Paris, for a great start

 - For the first 3 nights of your French trip, you will be living the Parisian life.
-Comfortably accommodated in a charming boutique-hotel in a quiet street of the bustling Marais district, you will discover the French capital city’s must-sees and hidden beauties.
+Comfortably accommodated in an intimate 4* boutique-hotel in the lively Saint Germain des Prés, you will discover the French capital city’s must-sees and hidden beauties.

 - To get oriented in Paris, we plan for you to take a guided tour on a bike, following a Parisian guide.
 Those who are not interested in biking can also take a walking tour.